ssh-scepclient-g3 — SCEP enrollment client

 Requested key usage purpose code.
 The following codes are recognized:

-The special keyword help lists the supported key usages which are defined
+help.
+The special keyword help lists the supported key usages which are defined in RFC 3280.

 Specifies the destination CA name.

 In the following example we first receive the CA certificate.
 The CA address is

 $ ssh-scepclient-g3 GET-CA \ -o ca http://pki.ssh.com:8080/scep/ \ test-ca1.ssh.com Received CA/RA certificate ca-0.ca: fingerprint 9b:96:51:bb:29:0d:c9:e0:75:c8:03:0d:0d:92:60:6c

 Next, we enroll an RSA certificate.
 The user is authenticated to the CA with the key

 ssh.
 The subject name and alternative IP address are given, as well as key-usage flags.